Vietnam.vn - Nền tảng quảng bá Việt Nam

-Google agrees to pay Canadian newspapers
+Google agrees to pay Canadian newspapers.

 VTC NewsVTC News30/11/2023

-The Guardian reported that on November 29 (local time), the Canadian Government and Google reached an agreement to resolve disputes related to the Online News Act.
+The Guardian reported that on November 29 (local time), the Canadian government and Google reached an agreement to resolve disputes related to the Online News Act.

-Google headquarters in California, USA.
+Google's headquarters are located in California, USA.
 (Photo: CNN)

-Google headquarters in California, USA.
+Google's headquarters are located in California, USA.
 (Photo: CNN)

-Hoa Vu (Source: The Guardian)
+Flower Dance (Source: The Guardian)

 Source